 Recently, the HDMI Forum has released the Compliance Test Specification (CTS) version 2.1c for Sinks.
 One of the highlights of HDMI 2.1 is Fixed Rate Link (FRL), which is the signaling technology used to transmit HDMI 2.1 data and enable 8K resolution.

 7 Things to Know about FRL

-- As its name suggests, FRL means Fixed Rate of Bandwidth.
+- As its name suggests, FRL means Fixed Rate Link.

-- Since FRL does not require a clock channel like TMDS does, FRL uses four pairs of lanes instead of three to transfer data.
+- Since FRL does not require a clock channel as TMDS does, FRL uses four pairs of lanes instead of three to transfer data.